jagrvargen/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 5. rev_string - Reverses a string.

 6. puts2 - Prints every other character in a string, starting with the first.

+7. puts_half - Prints the second half of a string.